EU ETS

 FuelEU Maritime Calculator

 ABS’ FuelEU Maritime Calculator combines two tools, the FuelEU Maritime Simulator and the updated FuelEU Maritime Exposure Estimator, improving the ability to assist with determining alternative fuel options across a vessel and fleet level while delivering detailed reports to assist with compliance regulations.
+ABS is accredited and ready to accept monitoring plans through the THETIS-MRV Portal.
 Use the calculator to estimate the impact of the FuelEU Maritime regulation.

 FuelEU Maritime Simulator features: